eads/hhdcpython/LESSON.md

 ---

-though, because it pops up in just about every data cleaning scenario. `"   Hacks/Hackers DC ".strip()` returns `"Hacks/Hackers DC"`.
+The next bit of code, `line = line.strip()` pops up in just about every data cleaning scenario. `"   Hacks/Hackers DC ".strip()` returns `"Hacks/Hackers DC"`.
 The `strip()` method simply removes any whitespace characters from the beginning and end of a string.

 ```python
     for line in trimmed_data: